ILIAS-eLearning/ILIAS/docs/development/database-updates.md

 ## Schema Updates

-To create a schema update, you first needs an integration with the setup.
+To create a schema update, you first need an integration with the setup.
 Create a class that implements from `ILIAS\Setup\Agent`, you MUST put it in the subfolder `classes/Setup` in your component.
 If you only want to introduce some update steps you could just extend from the `NullAgent`.